 Q. What is the best approach to balancing sourcing decisions around domestic vs. globalization?

 A. There are many factors to consider in the total cost of ownership calculation domestic vs. globalization.
 Some key elements to consider when making these decisions are estimated annual usage, customer commitment to inventory, product category, part complexity, lead time, freight, and customs and duty to name a few.

 Q. What are some of the strategic sourcing strategies in place to evaluate emerging regions and evaluating existing suppliers?

 A. Our Supply Chain Team is constantly researching viable sources while working closely with other Würth entities to share and expand our supplier network along with supplier consolidation to leverage our spend.
-In addition, we have an extensive network of global Supplier Quality Engineers who audit these suppliers and then classify them based on the score results helping us to determine supplier feasibility.
+In addition, we have an extensive network of global who audit these suppliers and then classify them based on the score results helping us to determine supplier feasibility.

 Q. How do you create the right supply chain management culture to best achieve your goals?

 A. Effective communication is key from a leadership perspective.
 It’s important to share our goals and objectives, but also a roadmap to achieve desired results.
 If the team can understand our direction and we give them the proper tools and training to help make them more effective, then their jobs are easier and it’s a WIN for everyone, which we can celebrate!